 The Global Outlooks on Education (GO) Institute is an intensive, one-semester graduate program designed to cultivate a global perspective on leadership responsibilities in higher education.
 The GO Institute is particularly relevant for graduate students who aspire to careers in the academy at the faculty or administrative level.

-This year, Graduate Studies will appoint graduate students from across all disciplines as Ambassadors of the 2017 GO Institute.
-GO Institute Ambassadors will meet several times at TCU over the course of the Spring 2017 semester.
+This year, Graduate Studies will appoint graduate students from across all disciplines as Ambassadors of the 2018 GO Institute.
+GO Institute Ambassadors will meet several times at TCU over the course of the Spring 2018 semester.
 In these meetings, Ambassadors will engage with recent scholarship on academic leadership in a global society, study international models of education in comparison to the American education system, and discuss global issues in higher education with academic leaders from TCU.
-The Institute culminates in a ten-day trip abroad to meet with representatives of universities in the UK and Europe.
+The Institute culminates in an eleven-day trip abroad to meet with representatives of universities in the UK and Europe.
 Upon the conclusion of the trip abroad, students will collaborate on projects that apply global perspectives to concepts of academic leadership and consider the future implications of the Institute on their own academic and professional work.

 GO Institute Interest Meeting #2